-- The area being considered for industrial development at the northern end of Bunahinly. - The longer-term development of stable naturally functioning habitats at Bunahinly-Kilgarvan. - The plan covers the short-term rehabilitation actions and an additional monitoring and after-care programme to monitor the rehabilitation and to respond to any needs. - This plan is not intended to be an after-use or future land-use plan for Bunahinly-Kilgarvan. - The longer-term management of this site, potentially as a nature conservation site, or for amenity, or for other uses in the future.
+- Constraints such as the gas pipeline and drainage associated with the railway at the NE corner of Bunihinly. - The longer-term development of stable naturally functioning habitats at Bunahinly-Kilgarvan. - The plan covers the short-term rehabilitation actions and an additional monitoring and after-care programme to monitor the rehabilitation and to respond to any needs. - This plan is not intended to be an after-use or future land-use plan for Bunahinly-Kilgarvan. - The longer-term management of this site, potentially as a nature conservation site, or for amenity, or for other uses in the future.